 Windows Power Plan settings

 Make sure your Windows Power Options Plan setting is not set to Power Saver mode.
 It should be either set to Balanced or High performance Mode if you are facing high CPU usage during gaming.
 You can check this setting by going to Control panel->Power Options and then change or customize the plan setting accordingly.

 If your Windows operating system has become corrupted because of viruses, malware, or malicious programs then it will impact the proper functioning of the OS and may result in high CPU usage.
 Here, the first thing to do is to repair the system files by running the sfc /scannow command at the command prompt and letting it do its task.
 If the command is unable to repair the files then you can reset the Windows PC by going to settings->update & security->recovery->reset this PC.
 If this fails too then the last and the best option is to clean install Windows by formatting everything on the root drive.

 Game Related Issue

-If you have older and weaker CPU then high or 100% CPU usage will bound to happen in the latest AAA CPU intensive games.
-Here, you can use CPU core parking software to disable CPU core parking that may provide some improvement in performance, but you can’t escape the problem completely.
+If you have an older and weaker CPU then high or 100% CPU usage will bound to happen in the latest AAA CPU-intensive games.
+Here, you can use CPU core parking software to disable CPU core parking which may provide some improvement in performance, but you can’t escape the problem completely.
 The only way to fix this permanently is by upgrading your CPU to a better one.
 In the current day and age, I would suggest getting a CPU having six cores (Hexa-core) or more.

 If you have any queries regarding this issue then you can ask me in the comment section below.